workcontrolgit/timecapsule/README.md

-# timecapsule
+# Time Capsule
-Time keeping program for all
+Time Capsule is a timekeeping application built with Angular, Bootstrap and Asp.Net Core WebAPI.